hwennnn/RideSharing/README.md

 In short, an ACL is not just about separating the messy code, but as a means to communicate between bounded contexts.
 It translates from one context to the other, so that data in each context reflects the language and the way that that context thinks and talks about the data.

-In the project, the express server serves at `localhost:4000`.
+In the project, the express server serves at `port 4000`.
 When one microservice wants to communicate with another microservice, the microservice only needs to send http request with related pathname, for example `api/v1/drivers`, to the server which acts as ACL.
 By this way the microservice would not have to explicitly call that particular microservice endpoint, which is against the domain driven design (DDD).
 Instead, the microservice only knows and calls one surface endpoint which will do the lifting communication work.

 The usage of ACL in the project is that when the trip microservice needs to communicate with both driver and passenger microservice in order to retrieve the driver and passenger information for the trip.
 The trip microservice will send http request with related information to the ACL, and the ACL will redirect the requests to respective microservices and return the desired result back to the trip microservice.